bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/code-structure/implementation.md

 ## Concepts

-Most protocols operate with two kind of connections: one is a network connection to a server and another is a channel inside this connection.
+Most protocols operate with two kinds of connections: one is a network connection to a server, and another is a channel inside this connection.
 In the generated code, the *Producer*/*Consumer* represent the former, and the *Publisher*/*Subscriber* represent the latter.

-See nested page in main menu for the particular protocol to learn more.
+See nested page in the main menu for the particular protocol to learn more.

 ### Server = *Producer+Consumer*